fortisq/it_inventory/README.md

 - Enable two-factor authentication for admin accounts
 - Regularly review and audit user access and permissions
 - Keep your host system and Docker installation up to date
+- Implement network security measures (firewalls, VPNs) to protect the application

 ## Backups and Data Management

 - Regular backups are crucial.
 Set up automated backups of the MongoDB database
 - Store backups securely, preferably in an off-site location
 - Regularly test the restoration process to ensure backups are valid
+- Implement a data retention policy in compliance with relevant regulations

 ## Customization and Extending the Application